 - STD vs. STI – what’s the difference?

-- Your risk of contracting or transmitting an STI based on specific sexual activities
+- Your risk of infection based on specific sexual activities

 - STI statistics